 - Once your wings have cooked through, allow them to cool slightly before transferring to a serving platter.

 For the dipping sauce

-- Chop up the peperoncini peppers into a small dice.2 - 3 pepperoncini peppers (from a jar)
+- Chop up the pepperoncini peppers into a small dice.2 - 3 pepperoncini peppers (from a jar)

-- Combine the peperoncini peppers, and the rest of the ingredients into a blender or food processor and blend until you achieve a smooth consistency.3/4 cup crumbled Greek feta, 1/4 cup plain Greek yogourt, 1/4 cup cream cheese, 2 tbsp lemon juice, freshly squeezed, 1 tsp grated lemon zest, 1 tbsp juice from the jar of pepperoncini peppers
+- Combine the pepperoncini peppers, and the rest of the ingredients into a blender or food processor and blend until you achieve a smooth consistency.3/4 cup crumbled Greek feta, 1/4 cup plain Greek yogourt, 1/4 cup cream cheese, 2 tbsp lemon juice, freshly squeezed, 1 tsp grated lemon zest, 1 tbsp juice from the jar of pepperoncini peppers

 - Serve your wings with the dipping sauce and enjoy!